Christian Democratic Union of Germany: Merkel era (2000–2018)

 In 2017, the Bundestag voted to legalise same-sex marriage.
 Merkel had allowed the conscience vote to happen despite her personal objections.
 While she herself and the majority of the party's representatives voted against the proposal, a number of CDU deputies supported it.
-In the 2017 election, the CDU and CSU lost a large portion of their voteshare: With 26.8 percent of party list votes, the CDU received its worst result since 1949, losing more than fifty seats in the Bundestag (despite an enlargement of the parliament).
+In the 2017 election, the CDU and CSU lost a large portion of their vote share: With 26.8 percent of party list votes, the CDU received its worst result since 1949, losing more than fifty seats in the Bundestag (despite an enlargement of the parliament).
 After failing to negotiate a coalition with the FDP and Greens, they continued their grand coalition with the SPD.
 In October 2018, Merkel announced that she would step down as leader of the CDU that December and not seek reelection, but wanted to remain as Chancellor until 2021.